hungryDev399/heba3ab3a/bonus.md

-Here is the rewritten text in a more professional format and tone:

 **Enhancing Protocol Performance through TCP-inspired Features**

 To improve the performance of our protocol, we propose integrating several features inspired by TCP: